-Champagne in any form is an elegant drink, especially when served in a tall flute or a wide coupe.
+Champagne in any form is an elegant drink, whether served in a tall, crystal flute or an inexpensive coupe.
 But do you have to spend a fortune to acquire it?
 Absolutely not!
-And I must confess: I prefer cheap champagne and sparkling wine to their more expensive counterparts when I have something to celebrate.
+Unless you have a sophisticated palate that can tell the difference between cheap champagne and sparkling wine from their more expensive counterparts when you have something to celebrate, save your money.

 Less sweet than the Ballatore Gran Spumante, Freixenet Carta Nevada Brut is a varietal cheap champagne that comes from Spain and combines macebeo, xarel-lo, and parellada grapes.
 It is produced by the méthode champenoise method, which requires double fermentation.

-Cheap but classy, crisp and dry, Cristalino is fast becoming the champagne choice of budget-conscious brides and party-givers.
+Cheap but classy, crisp and dry, Cristalino from Spain is fast becoming the champagne choice of budget-conscious brides and party-givers.

 You don't need to travel all the way to Venice to savor the flavor of a Bellini.
-Purists only serve in during months when peaches are in season, combining their nectar with champagne.
-This naturally fermented beverage is pre-flavored with with pure almond and peach flavor added.
+Purists only serve it during months when peaches are in season, combining their nectar with champagne.
+This naturally fermented beverage is pre-flavored with with pure almond and peach flavor added, although it's not overly sweet.
 It's a popular and affordable (okay, cheap) choice to serve at weddings.

-Twenty bucks gets you a bottle of this Italian bubbly.
+Less than twenty bucks gets you a bottle of this bubbly, which comes from the heart of Italy's Prosecco region.
 The taste is described as "fresh and clean, with ripe citrus, lemon, green apple, and touches of grapefruit, minerals, and some toast."

 It's not champagne, it's not wine, and it's not free, but it does sparkle and it is cheap: As a non-alcoholic alternative to celebrate with, Fre Brut gets high marks for its pleasing taste, tiny bubbles, effervescent fizz and dry finish.